Kerrryu/CodeGemChallenge/README.md

 ### Notes

+Resume development at 3:21 AM Tue May 17th 2022 since last push

 Potential changes:
 - When selecting a mood, remove emoji from context menu || (Very easy and quick add) This was a very quick change which I implemented using a ternary conditional to check if the emoji was located in the selected list.
 I believe this cleans up the mood checker a little more and gives the user a cleaner experience